hrithikkoduri/MailBud/readme.md

 ## Overview
 MailBud is an intelligent AI assistant that streamlines email management and meeting scheduling.
 It automatically scans your Gmail inbox, identifies meeting requests, and handles calendar scheduling while managing conflicts - all through an intuitive interface.

-## Overview
-MailBud is an intelligent AI assistant that streamlines email management and meeting scheduling.
-It automatically scans your Gmail inbox, identifies meeting requests, and handles calendar scheduling while managing conflicts - all through an intuitive interface.

 ## Key Features